UtkarshMishra25/node-todo-cicd/README.md

 `node app.js`

-or u can Run by docker compose
+or you can Run by docker compose

 test